 I do not hold copyright on the images and maps here.
 I have exercised self-censorship on living people’s personal details, so if you are looking for someone and are frustrated that you can’t find information on their partner or their children that is the reason.
 If you are the person there is nothing about and want some biographical details to appear please tell me and I will be happy to add your information.

 My late father provided a DNA sample to My Family Tree DNA and if you are one of the many people out there that he is related to please use the information from this site to help you pinpoint the relationship and let me know about it.

-You can contact the website by emailing me at:
+You can contact the website by sending an email to: